If you visit the Basque Country, one thing becomes especially clear. The Basque people really know how to eat!

 For the anchovies to turn out especially perfect, they'll need to marinate for several hours.
 But the prep work is simple enough, and once they've had the time to soak up plenty of flavor, all that's left to do is stick them on top of some slices of crusty bread!

-Goat cheese and caramelized onion is one of those made-in-heaven flavor combos.
-The sweetness of the onion is the perfect complement to the tanginess of the goat cheese, and a great choice for vegetarians.
-Put it all on top of a piece of bread and you've got the pintxos perfection.
+Goat cheese and caramelized onion really is a match made in heaven.
+The sweetness of the onion is the perfect complement to the tanginess of the goat cheese.
+Put it all on top of a piece of bread and you've got pintxos perfection (plus a great choice for vegetarians).

 While this recipe is pretty simple, it's important to leave yourself enough time to caramelize the onions properly.
-But other than that, it's simply a matter of putting it all together!
+Other than that, it's just a matter of putting it all together!
 This is one of the easiest pintxos recipes to make in advance—in fact, most Basque bars serve it at room temperature.

 Hot Pintxos Recipes